 Historic properties often have doors, interior joinery and original features which have stood the test of time and are essential to the character of the property.
 In listed buildings, any alterations to interior joinery may be of interest to the local authority conservation officers involved with planning consent for the refurbishment of the property.

 Historic England’s classification of listed buildings is, “A building is listed when it is of special architectural or historic interest considered to be of national importance and therefore worth protecting”.

 A listed building is on the National Heritage List for England and falls into three categories of significance: Grade I (for the highest significance) – Grade III.

-If you are planning building work on a period property, it is important to check whether it falls on the National Heritage List for England before embarking on alterations.
+If you are planning building or restoration work on a period property, it is important to check whether it falls on the National Heritage List for England before embarking on alterations.

 Click here to read more inspiring and informative blog posts from our members.

 Subscribe to be the first to receive TheHouseDirectory.com’s monthly blogs and design news.